Skip to main content

 Chapin Family Vineyards

 Chapin Family Vineyards is a gem that locals tend to keep quietly to themselves.
 Chapin offers an intimate, seated tasting experience overlooking their estate vineyard, and the Chapin family is genuinely hands-on in the best possible way.
-This is a real family winery with real passion behind it, and you
+This is a real family winery with real passion behind it, and you feel that the moment you sit down.

 What to order: Be sure to try their Cabernet Sauvignon, it’s the wine that started it all for Steve Chapin.